-Should I sell now?
-Should I wait until next year?
+Should I sell now or wait until next year?
 Is the market going to crash?
 What would you do?

 These questions are being asked on a daily basis, and the answer is, if it suits your circumstances then yes!
 Want to move on to the next chapter in your life, then yes!
 Actually making the decision is the hardest part.

 On a daily basis we are being inundated with so much doom and gloom about property market from the media, and of course about Covid.
 However if anything, our home has become even more important as we are spending so much more time in it then previously.
 People are now working from home and with multiple people so space has become very valued by all occupants.
 Ensuring that your home supports you is so important so we are finding people that have been putting off the decision to upsize or downsize are actually bringing their plans forward and making the move now.